 Compiling a list of all the different types of extreme sport is difficult – if not impossible!
-But just like the daredevils doing the activities we love a challenge… So check out our A-Z (abseiling to zorbing) list of adventure sports below.
+But just like the daredevils doing the activities we love a challenge… So check out our A-Z (abseiling to zorbing), ultimate list of adventure sports, below.
 And please let us know if we have missed anything!

 There has been an explosion in popularity in adventure activities over the last decade or so.
-With more and more people seeking to experience thrills from sports, as an escape from the mundane grind of daily life.
-Action sports are now more accessible than ever before, with clubs and centres popping up everywhere.
+With more people seeking thrills from action sports as an escape from the mundane grind of daily life.
+Extreme sports and outdoor activities are more accessible than ever before, with clubs and centres popping up everywhere.

 Climbing down a vertical face using a rope and harness.